 Why does Stovefitter's exist?
 Here at Stovefitter's, we think wood burning stoves are really great - life-enhancing.
 We also believe that they have a place in assisting us to reduce our reliance on fossil fuels.

 But many people are unable to afford a wood burning stove.
 Not because the stove is expensive (stoves can be purchased for a few hundred pounds) but because the installation is too expensive for some.
 Registered stove-fitters can charge upwards of two thousand pounds for the install.
-Nothing wrong with that - they work very hard and some are very good at what they do (not all though - the majority of training courses are classroom based and some installers have little hands-on experience).
+Nothing wrong with that - they work very hard and some are very good at what they do.
+If you can afford it - using a registered installer is the route to go.

-But the less able installers spoil it for the excellent installers: we have seen customers charged huge sums for substandard work and materials.
 Stovefitter's exists to shine a light into the trade.
-To give the customer the power to self install (and save a huge amount of ££££'s) or, if they are employing a fitter, to have the knowledge not to get taken for a ride.
+To give the customer the power to self-install (and save ££££'s) or, if they are employing a fitter, to have the knowledge not to get taken for a ride.

 Visit www.stovefittersmanual.co.uk for extensive DIY and regulations advice.
 Visit www.stovefitterswarehouse.co.uk to purchase our recommended stoves and materials at realistic prices.